-Passport of Indicators, establishment, functioning and duties of the Coordinating Committee for the Implementation of the Inter-Sectoral Strategy Against Corruption 2015-2020 and the Inter-Institutional Anticorruption Task Force ", in June 2019 the Ministry of Justice started the monitoring process of ISAC for the first half of 2019.
+Pursuant to the Decision of Council of Ministers no. 241, dated 20.04.2018 "On the approval of the Action Plan 2018-2020 for the implementation of the Inter-Sectoral Strategy Against Corruption 2015-2020, of the Passport of Indicators, establishment, functioning and duties of the Coordinating Committee for the Implementation of the Inter-Sectoral Strategy Against Corruption 2015-2020 and the Inter-Institutional Anticorruption Task Force ", in the month of October 2019 the Ministry of Justice started the monitoring process of ISAC for the nine-month period of 2019.

 The Inter-Sectoral Strategy Against Corruption aims to achieve the major objectives of this strategy through the implementation of specific anti-corruption measures, in order to develop a society in which a responsible and efficient anti-corruption system is in place, capable of tangible results and to show a tendency toward maximum elimination of corruption threats, as well as the will to prevent and combat corruption.
-To monitor the performance of the Inter-Sectoral Strategy Against Corruption 2015-2020, a report has been drafted in the framework of the implementation of the Action Plan 2018-2020, which is the sixth monitoring report for the 2019 and covers the period from January 1st 2019 to June 30 st 2019.
+To monitor the performance of the Inter-Sectoral Strategy Against Corruption 2015-2020, a report has been drafted in the framework of the implementation of the Action Plan 2018-2020, which is the seventh monitoring report during 2019 and covers the period from January 1st 2019 to September 30 st 2019.
 The monitoring report is realized with the contributions of the Anti-Corruption Contact Points.
-The goal is to have information on the achievements, progress and challenges to fulfill the above-mentioned objectives of the strategy, regarding the level of implementation of each measure, the allocated budget and the performace for this six-month period.
+The goal is to have information on the achievements, progress and challenges to fulfill the above-mentioned objectives of the strategy, regarding the level of implementation of each measure, the allocated budget and the performace for this nine-month period.

 IV.
-KEY ACHIEVEMENTS DURING JANUARY - JUNE 2019
+KEY ACHIEVEMENTS DURING JANUARY - SEPTEMBER 2019